Get the Top, Local stories delivered to your inbox! Click here to join the daily Vernon Matters newsletter.

 Mar 23, 2026 | 3:01 PM

 Kerkhoff Develop-Build has proposed building a neighbourhood located at 580 Commonage Road that would include 3,571 housing units, with 40 per cent of them to be set at attainable rates.
-The developer had previously proposed closer to 4,000 units but later revised the plan to reduce the number of units and their footprints to lessen the development’s encroachment on environmentally sensitive areas, and also committed to covering infrastructure costs.
+The developer had previously proposed 4,000 units but later revised the plan to number of units and their footprints to lessen the development’s encroachment on environmentally sensitive areas, and also committed to covering infrastructure costs.

 The developer applied for an Official Community Plan (OCP) amendment in the first steps to move ahead with the project, and as part of that provided Vernon City Council with a preliminary lifecycle cost analysis.

-Coun.
-Kelly Fehr also expressed concern about the precedent this project would set in building more sprawling neighbourhoods in Vernon rather than infill.
+Councillor Kelly Fehr also expressed concern about the precedent this project would set in building more sprawling neighbourhoods in Vernon rather than infill.

 View Comments